Services Map Clergy Catholicism Liberal Catholicism

 Motivated to restore and maintain the "Original Vision and Purpose" of Bishops Wedgwood and Leadbeater, Bishop Jackson organized the Liberal Catholic Church Theosophia Synod on Advent, 1982.

 Bishop Jackson consecrated Bishop John Schwarz to succeed him.
 Bishop Schwarz consecrated Bishops Judson Saas and James Lippert.
-Bishop Schwarz retired from leadership of the Church in 2005 and is no longer active.
-Bishop Judson Saas is the Episcopal Vicar General of The Liberal Catholic Church - Theosophia Synod
+Bishop Schwarz retired from leadership of the Church in 2005.
+Bishop Judson Saas served as interim Episcopal Vicar General from 2005 to June 2009, and retired due to health and advanced age.

 The Original Vision of Bishops Wedgwood and Leadbeater